UKM-HUB/ukmhub-API/README.md

 # UKM HUB
 ![UKMHUB](ukmhub.png?raw=true "Optional Title")

-UKMHUB is a web application create to be a bridge between corporate and SME's (Small & Medium Enterprises) with the same category.
+UKMHUB is a web application to create a bridge between corporate and SME's (Small & Medium Enterprises) with the same category.

 Corporate ( Big Enterprises ) can see the details of UKM/SME and vice versa.
 Create buy request and sell request to integrate both of them for Indonesia's UKM/SME better future.